georust/rinex/doc/navigation.md

 ## Navigation Record content

 The NAV record is sorted by `Epoch` and by `Sv`.

+`Epoch.flag` is not contained in a NAV file, as opposed to say an OBS file.
+Therefore, all _epochs_ contained in a NAV file are supposed sane / valid and have a constant `epoch.flag::Ok` value.
+That also means filtering epoch.flags makes no sence for a NAV file.

 All NAV record share the following attributes:

 * "msg": NAV message type